 - Try not to be exposed to cigarette smoke

-- Be sure to eliminate allergen from the house, such as dust mite
+- Be sure to eliminate allergens from the house, such as dust mites

 Breastfeeding is an excellent way to promote immunity in infancy; if you can, make it work.
-In addition, allow #baby to be exposed to nature, environment, and dirt so that the immune system can grow and be used to many stimuli.
+In addition, allow Your Child to be exposed to nature, environment, and dirt so that the immune system can grow and be used to many stimuli.
 Similarly, studies show that having pets in the home in the first year of life may help reduce pet allergies.
-Growing up in a place where there are cows and sheep seem to be even more effective.
+Growing up in a place where there are cows and sheep seems to be even more effective.

-- Stay away from dust mite and cigarette smoke
+- Stay away from dust mites and cigarette smoke

 - Avoid too much contact with pets, especially cats — if you have pets, it is best to keep them outside and wash them regularly